huggingface/blog/bloom-megatron-deepspeed-technology.md

 | ZeRO Data Parallelism |             | V         |
 | BF16Optimizer         |             | V         |

-Please note that both Megatron-LM and DeepSpeed each has a Pipeline Parallelism implementation, but we used the one from DeepSpeed as it's integrated with ZeRO.
+Please note that both Megatron-LM and DeepSpeed have a Pipeline Parallelism implementation, but we used the one from DeepSpeed as it's integrated with ZeRO.

 Megatron-DeepSpeed implements 3D Parallelism to allow huge models to train in a very efficient way.
 Let’s briefly discuss the 3D components.